microsoft/LightGBM/docs/Python_API.md

         Number of boosted trees to fit.
     silent : boolean
-        Whether to print messages while running boosting. objective : string or callable
+        Whether to print messages while running boosting. objective : str or callable
         Specify the learning task and the corresponding learning objective or a custom objective function to be used (see note below).
-        default: binary for LGBMClassifier, lambdarank for LGBMRanker nthread : int
+        default: binary for LGBMClassifier, regression for LGBMRegressor, lambdarank for LGBMRanker nthread : int
         Number of parallel threads
     min_split_gain : float